Robotix22/edk2-tucana/README.md

 ## Status

-Can boot into UEFI Shell this only what I tested
+Can boot into UEFI Shell this only what I tested.

 ## Working